canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 A key part of building digital services that work for users is developing a good understanding of who are the users, what are their needs and how the service will affect their lives.
 It is equally important to develop a good understanding of the different contexts in which users could be interacting, since user needs and expectations can vary depending upon where, when and how they use a digital service.

+**(GC)**

+Put tools in place across all channels to support people who cannot use digital services on their own.

+Not everyone will have the same access, comfort and skill level to use digital service by default.
+Understand how and where users require support, make that support available, and raise awareness of that support. **(Digital Service Standard (Ontario) (Support those who need it))**

+Users may expect that an online service is available 24 hours a day, 365 days a year.

+You need to have a plan for what to do if your service goes offline so that you know how users will be affected and how to get it back online. **(Digital Service Standard (UK) (Make a plan for being offline))**

 </div>

 <section class="dpgn-section-checklist">